Aaron Donald

-Aaron Charles Donald (born May 23, 1991) is an American football defensive tackle for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Pittsburgh, where he received unanimous All-American honors, and was selected by the Rams in the first round of the 2014 NFL Draft.
-Regarded as one of the greatest defensive players of all time, he has been named Defensive Player of the Year a record three times, along with receiving Pro Bowl selections in all nine of his seasons and seven first-team All-Pro honors.
+Aaron Charles Donald (born May 23, 1991) is an American former professional football defensive tackle who played in the National Football League (NFL) for 10 seasons with the Los Angeles Rams franchise.
+He is considered one of the greatest defensive players of all time.

+Donald played college football for the Pittsburgh Panthers, winning the Bronko Nagurski, Outland, and Bill Willis trophies and the Chuck Bednarik and Lombardi awards as senior.
+He was selected by the Rams in the first round of the 2014 NFL draft, spending his first two seasons with the team in St. Louis and his remaining eight in Los Angeles.
+During his NFL career, Donald was named Defensive Player of the Year a record three times, along with receiving Pro Bowl selections in all 10 of his seasons and eight first-team All-Pro honors.
 Donald was also a member of the team that won Super Bowl LVI.

 Early life

-A native of Pittsburgh, Donald grew up as one of three children in a working-class family in the city's Lincoln–Lemington–Belmar neighborhood.
-His father introduced him to workouts, seeking to provide more structure in his son's life.
-Donald himself would later admit that he was "lazy as a kid."
-By age 12, he and his father woke up at 4:30 am and worked out for nearly two hours in the basement gym that his father installed in the family home.
+A native of Pittsburgh, Donald grew up as one of three children in a working class family in the city's Lincoln–Lemington–Belmar neighborhood; he later admitted that he was "lazy as a kid."
+Seeking to provide a sense of structure in his son's life, Donald's father introduced him to workouts, and by the time he was 12, Donald and his father would wake up at 4:30 AM and workout for nearly two hours in the gym that his father installed in their basement.

 Donald attended Penn Hills High School, where he played high school football for head coach Ron Graham.
 He was selected first-team All-State Class AAAA in each of his final two seasons, and compiled 63 tackles, 15 tackles for loss, and 11 sacks as a senior.
 Donald also started at offensive guard.

 Considered a three-star prospect by Rivals.com, he was rated as the 37th best defensive tackle in the nation.
 He committed to hometown Pittsburgh over other scholarship offers from Toledo, Akron, and Rutgers.